 RESPONSIBILITIES: This section is responsible for the collection, evaluation, documentation and use of information about the development of the incident and the status of resources.
 START-UP ACTIONS: Check in with the Planning Section Chief for a situation briefing.
 Obtain necessary equipment and supplies from Logistics.
 Put on a position identifier, such as a vest, if available.
 Determine whether there will be a Finance/Administration Section.
 If there is none, the Documentation Clerk will be responsible for maintaining all records of any expenditures as well as all personnel timekeeping records.
-OPERATIONAL DUTIES: Records: Maintain a time log of the incident, noting all actions and reports.
+O PERATIONAL Records: DUTIES: Maintain a time log of the incident, noting all actions and reports.
 (See the sample log in Appendix G.) Record content of all radio communication with the district Emergency Operations Center (EOC).
 Record verbal communication for basic content.
 Log in all written reports.
-File all reports for reference (file box).
-Important: A permanent log may be typed or rewritten at a later time for clarity and better understanding.
+File all reports for reference (file box). ■ Important: A permanent log may be typed or rewritten at a later time for clarity and better understanding.
 Keep all original notes and records-they are legal documents.
 Student and Staff Accounting: Receive, record, and analyze Student Accounting forms.
 Check off staff roster.
 Compute the number of students, staff, and others on campus for Situation Analysis.
 Update periodically.
 Report missing persons and site damage to the Command Post.
+Report first aid needs to the Medical Team Leader.
 File forms for reference.

 CLOSING DOWN: Collect and file all paperwork and documentation from deactivating sections.
 Securely package and store these documents for future use.
 Return equipment and reusable supplies to Logistics.

-EQUIPMENT/ Two-way radio

-SUPPLIES: • File box(es)

-Forms: Emergency Time/Situation Report Student Accounting Form Sample Log
+EQUIPMENT/ SUPPLIES: Two-way radioFile box(es) Forms: Emergency Time/Situation Report Student Accounting Form Sample Log Paper, pens Job description clipboard

-Paper, pens

-Job description clipboard